The Montessori bed is one of the symbols of a Montessori household.

 So, let’s take a closer look at why a floor bed may be a great option for your child’s sleeping area.

-Advantages of a floor bed
+Advantages of a Montessori bed

 The floor bed is not just a current Pinterest trend.
 Sleeping on the floor is quite natural and normal in many cultures across the world.